"synopsis" may belong to another edition of this title.

 Seller: ThriftBooks-Atlanta, AUSTELL, GA, U.S.A.

 Paperback.
-Condition: Good.
+Condition: Very Good.
 No Jacket.
-Pages can have notes/highlighting.
-Spine may show signs of wear. ~ ThriftBooks: Read More, Spend Less.
-Seller Inventory # G1585422916I3N00
+Former library book; May have limited writing in cover pages.
+Pages are unmarked. ~ ThriftBooks: Read More, Spend Less.
+Seller Inventory # G1585422916I4N10

 Seller: Better World Books, Mishawaka, IN, U.S.A.